Unibeautify/sparser/readme.md

 ## FAQ

 ### Why a table instead of a tree like other parsers?
 Arrays are faster to access at execution time potentially allowing consumers to write much faster applications.
-Arrays are also simple to reason about and manipulate while it is hard to reason about deeply nested objects without traversing such objects.
+Arrays are also simple to reason about and manipulate both directly in the code and at execution time.

 ### Why is this so much slower than Esprima or Acorn?
 Esprima and Acorn support a more narror set of features and languages.
 While this allows those other parsers to execute faster it pushes a great deal of work down the line to consuming applications.